Moving Ground Plane (MGP)

 Primary Collector

 The nozzle exit angle and collector adjustability work together to reduce the axial static pressure gradient (ASPG).
-This phenomenon is important for producing accurate drag on a vehicle as well as flow related to wake structures.
-The latter include cooling flow to the rear brakes and under-body.
-Users of aerodynamic wind tunnels demand minimal ASPG to improve fidelity between wind tunnel and on-road flow conditions.
+This phenomenon is important for producing accurate drag on a vehicle as well as flow related to wake structures, which include cooling flow to the rear brakes and under-body.
+Users of aerodynamic wind tunnels require minimal ASPG to improve fidelity between wind tunnel and on-road flow conditions.
 The collector placed at the downstream end of the test section acts to control the axial static pressure gradient in the rear portion of the jet.
 Typically, the diffusion of the collector is adjustable, and this produces an effect significantly upstream of the collector.

 Acoustic Panels